RadeonOpenCompute/ROCm_Documentation/ROCm_Tools/ROCm-Tools.rst

 Installation and Build
 ************************

-Windows: To install CodeXL, use the `provided <https://github.com/GPUOpen-Tools/CodeXL/releases>`_executable file CodeXL_*.exe
+Windows: To install CodeXL, use the `provided <https://github.com/GPUOpen-Tools/CodeXL/releases>`_ executable file CodeXL_*.exe
 Linux: To install CodeXL, use the `provided <https://github.com/GPUOpen-Tools/CodeXL/releases>`_ RPM file, Debian file, or simply extract the compressed archive onto your hard drive.
 Refer to BUILD.md for information on building CodeXL from source.